gregglind/firefox-data-docs/experiments/off_train_deployment.md

-# I want to deploy yesterday
+# I want to deploy yesterday.

-_A Primer on Off-Train Deployment using Delivery Console_

 Also known as:  "Deploy using Shield"

-**Deployment Console** powers all the magic for off-train deployment.
+- [Delivery Console](https://delivery-console.readthedocs.io/en/latest/) powers all the magic for off-train deployment.

 ## When to deploy ON the train (which is most of the time)

-- The idea is obviously correct
+- The idea is obviously correct.
   - true bug fixes
   - new css selectors

+- Primary iteration risk is **technical risk**.
 - Going through the trains will catch crashes, bugs, etc.

 ## Why Deploy Off-Train

+- **Control Opportunity Risk**

+  + A business need to 'go now', for something that doesn't require a full point release or version.
+  + The Feature can be packaged in a way that allows off-train deployment.
+(Addon, preference, message with link).

-- You need evidence from actual Release users to make a product /feature decision
+- **Control User Acceptance Risk** You need evidence from actual Release users to make a product /feature decision

   Examples: